EANorwayService/EA-Groups-CRM/README.md

 ### Required for CRM system setup
 1. A Google account
 2. Access to the Google Drive Folder where you want to place your CRM system. <br/>
-3. A list names with (optional) contact info you want to import to your CRM system.
+3. A list of names with (optional) contact info you want to import to your CRM system.
 We will call this "the member list" in this guide.
-You can start without any initial candidates, and add individuals only later. <br/>
+You can also start without any initial candidates and add individuals later. <br/>

 ### Alternative 1: Local development
 If you don't want to edit the code, or you are not familiar with using the terminal use alternative 2 instead.
 Choose this alternative if you would like to add features, or for other reasons tweek the code.
 To download a fork of the code in GitHub use [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Afterwards you should use [clasp](https://github.com/google/clasp/) to upload code to Google App Script.
 Clasp also makes it possible to write code in typescript.
 You have to enable API [here](https://script.google.com/home/usersettings) before you can use clasp. <br/>